 Interest on Margin:

-Available MarketsOver 2,000 assets are available at Plus500, spanning Forex, cryptocurrencies, commodities, equities, indices, ETFs, and options.
+Available MarketsOver 2,000 assets are available at Plus500, cryptocurrencies, commodities, equities, indices, ETFs, and options.
 Pure Forex traders have 70 currency pairs to trade, offering comprehensive market coverage, supported by 22 commodity CFDs.
 It also introduced sector indices, offering an attractive alternative for index investors focused on trending market sectors.
 Admiral Markets maintains an overall more superior asset selection with over 8,000 across the same categories except for options, substituted by bonds.
 It grants notably better coverage of global equity markets, while only 47 currency pairs are available.
 Besides CFD trading, Admiral Markets also features over 4,500 equities and ETFs for investment purposes.